 Let's start diving into what it all means!

-With Demio's Connectivity Test, we test both your audio and video connectivity and report the results for each.
-The audio connectivity relates to the connection quality you can expect for your microphone device, while the video connectivity relates to your webcam device.
 The system check test uses an objective test, calculating the MOS scores based on bitrate, packet loss ratio, and (for video) resolution.
 Objective tests limit the range of scores from 1.0 (poor) to 4.5 (excellent) and you may get different scores for audio and video if, for example, there's more audio packet loss than video packet loss.

-The quality score is an overall score that summarizes the quality of your connection.
+Quality: The quality score is an overall score that summarizes the quality of your connection.
 As long as there aren't any network-related connectivity issues (firewalls, network restrictions), this score will be determined by the two attributes that follow: packet loss and bitrate.

-In summary, packet loss simply refers to the amount of data you send to our servers that has not been received.
+Packet Loss: In summary, packet loss simply refers to the amount of data you send to our servers that has not been received.
 It can result from having an unstable connection that consistently goes in and out.
 A high rate of packet loss is a primary culprit for when your audio/video streams cut in and out.

-Bitrate.
-On the other hand, bitrate refers to how fast your connection to our servers is (measured by how much data is being sent per second).
+Bitrate: On the other hand, bitrate refers to how fast your connection to our servers is (measured by how much data is being sent per second).
 A low bitrate is a primary culprit for when your audio/video streams are poor quality/choppy.

 Best Practices